Changan UNI-T P0420 Error: Causes and Fixes

 🛡️ How to Prevent P0420 in the Future

-To extend the life of your catalytic converter and avoid future check engine lights:
+To extend the life of the catalytic converter and avoid future check engine lights:

 • Stick to regular oil change intervals